ptp-sim/libPTP/Readme.md

 -------------------------------

 The _src_ directory contains most of the project relevant contents.
-It structured as follwos: Most of the individual parts of a PTP system are loosely grouped into the folders _Hardware_, _Firmware_ and _Sotware_.
+It is structured as follwos: Most of the individual parts of a PTP system are loosely grouped into the folders _Hardware_, _Firmware_ and _Sotware_.
-These individual parts are then plugged to together to form network components, which are placed in the _Components_ directory.
+These individual parts are then plugged together to form network components, which are placed in the _Components_ directory.
 The _Utils_ folder contains generic utilities.

 The other directories are the following:

 * `doc:` Documentation for the project, mainly doxygen generated files.
-* `Docs:` Various documents, mainly related to measuremnt results.
+* `Docs:` Various documents, mainly related to measurement results.
 * `images:` The image files for the OMNeT++ models.
 * `Tools:` This the place for generic tools like shell scripts.

 Documentation format
 -------------------------------

 The documentation files in this repository are written in [Markdown][20] (line ending *.md).
 They can be either read in a text editor, are converted to HTML using the markdown utility.